fridasimonsson/fridatest/en-GB/online-help/funcdescription/startpage/startpage.md

 table td { font-size:14px !important; text-align:left !important; }
 </style>

-# Include closed contracts
+# Start page

-By default, the closed contracts are not displayed in the Contract list.
-You can choose to also include these contracts via a check box above the contract list.
+When logging in to Visma CA the start page is displayed with easy to access information about the contracts that are administrated in the system.